ORNL/CabanaPD/README.md

 New examples can be created by using any of the current cases as a template.
 All inputs are specified in the example JSON files within the relevant `inputs/` subdirectory.

 ### Mechanics
-Examples which only include mechanics and fracture are with `examples/mechanics`.
+Examples which only include mechanics and fracture are within `examples/mechanics`.

 The first example is an elastic wave propagating through a cube from an initial Gaussian radial displacement profile from [1].
 Assuming the build paths above, the example can be run with: